LaSTEM Advisory Council Member Biographies

 Larry Carter has been president of the United Teachers of New Orleans since May 2008 and also serves as interim president of the Louisiana Federation of Teachers.
 Previously, he was a member of the UTNO executive council as well as a union grievance specialist.
 Carter began teaching in 1993 at Murray Henderson Elementary School on the West Bank of New Orleans, where many of the children come from households without fathers or other male adults.
 The position gave Carter the chance to be a strong African-American male role model for students.
 Carter also has been an active member of UTNO since entering teaching.
 After seven years in the classroom, he was offered the opportunity to serve both children and his fellow educators as a staff representative for the union.
 His work with UTNO has allowed him to extend union solidarity across all New Orleans school systems—New Orleans Public Schools, the Recovery School District and charter schools.

 Through the Educational Testing Service (ETS), Kellie worked to create and improve educational assessments at the K-12, higher education, and professional levels while also pursuing a doctoral degree.
 She focused on managing a team of mathematics and special education assessment specialist to create the framework for the assessment consortia that would become Race to the Top, Smarter Balanced Assessment Consortium, and Partnership for Assessment of Readiness for Colleges and Careers.
-While working with Dynamic Learning Maps and American Institutes for Research, Kellie and her team worked to improve alternative assessments for all students regardless of their levels of ability.
+While collaborating with Dynamic Learning Maps and American Institutes for Research, Kellie and her team worked to improve alternative assessments for all students regardless of their levels of ability.

 Michael Gaudet is the Louisiana Association of Business and Industry (LABI) designee.
 Mr. Guadet, a native of Raceland, LA, received a Bachelor of Science in Chemical Engineering and a Masters in Business Administration from Louisiana State University.
 He completed a 40-year career with Albemarle Corporation (formally part of Ethyl Corporation) and retired in 2014 as a Division Vice President.
 He began his career in Research and Development and later moved into various management positions.
 He led Albemarle’s project to implement a single global ERP system (SAP) in multiple languages, which was one of the first in the chemical industry.
 He served as the business lead for several global businesses for Albemarle and was also CFO for the billion-dollar Polymer Additives Global Business Unit.
 Later in his career, he focused on acquisitions and divestitures in Albemarle’s Strategic Development department and continues to work in this arena as a consultant to Albemarle.